Exploring search space trees using an adapted version of Monte Carlo tree search for combinatorial optimization problems: Computational results

-\blue{Finally, we answer the third question by providing evidence for the claim that MCTS is able to improve the heuristic that is used as its solution completion policy.
+We answer the third question by providing evidence for the claim that MCTS is able to improve the heuristic that is used as its solution completion policy.
 Using the heuristic solution completion policy of MCTS as a standalone heuristic corresponds to stopping MCTS after its first iteration.
 This is the case because in the first iteration of the algorithm, the root node has never been visited before and hence the algorithm switches from using its selection policy to using its simulation policy.
-For this reason, the performance of MCTS is always at least as good as the performance of the heuristic solution completion policy (Theorem \ref{AlwaysBetterTheorem}).
+For this reason, the performance of MCTS is always at least as good as the performance of the heuristic solution completion policy.
 The averaged performance of the heuristic simulation policy for both datasets can be found in Table \ref{computationalResultsHeuristic}.
 We have also again added the best known lower bound and the results of $MCTS\_100\_100$ from the first experiment (because this parameter setting yielded the best average performance) to this table to make it easier for the reader to follow the comparison.
 The relative deviations from the lower bound are indicated between brackets.
 The problem instances for which the heuristic solution completion policy found an infeasible solution have been left out for computing the averages.
-The best found value for every row is marked in bold.}
+The best found value for every row is marked in bold.

-\blue{From this table, one can observe that the heuristic simulation policy can be executed very fast and the quality of the produced solution is moderate.
-In some cases, the produced solution is even infeasible (there were 4 out of 24 infeasible solutions for dataset A and 7 out of 24 for dataset B).
+From this table, one can observe that the heuristic simulation policy can be executed very fast and the quality of the produced solution is moderate to good.
+In some cases, the solution produced by the heuristic simulation policy is infeasible (there were 4 out of 24 infeasible solutions for dataset A and 7 out of 24 for dataset B).
 Recall that the followed strategy of MCTS is to attempt to solve the original problem by solving a relaxation and discarding infeasible solutions.
-MCTS is able to learn to correct these solutions and is able to improve the heuristic on average by $10.0 \%$ for dataset A and by $0.2 \%$ for dataset B. MCTS did not produce any infeasible solutions for both datasets.
-Hence, one can indeed conclude that MCTS can also be seen as a powerful method to improve the performance of a heuristic algorithm.}
+MCTS is able to learn to correct all of these solutions and is able to improve the heuristic on average by $10.0 \%$ for dataset A and by $0.2 \%$ for dataset B. Note that for dataset B, this improvement is quite small, because the performance of the heuristic solution completion policy is already quite good and there is less room for improvement.
+MCTS did not produce any infeasible solutions for both datasets.
+Hence, one can indeed conclude that MCTS can also be seen as a powerful method to improve the performance of a constructive heuristic algorithm.